Plug-in electric vehicles in the Czech Republic

 As of July 2022, there were around 11,000 electric vehicles registered in the Czech Republic, equivalent to 0.1% of all vehicles in the country.
 As of October 2022, 4% of new cars registered in the Czech Republic were electric or plug-in hybrid.

 As of 2021, the Škoda Enyaq was the best-selling electric car in the Czech Republic.

 Government policy

 As of June 2022, the Czech government does not offer any tax incentives for individuals to purchase electric vehicles.

+Starting from 18.
+3. 2024, National Development Bank offers up to CZK 300 000 (~11820 €) for buying new BEV or FCEV car for SME.
+Current fund allocation suffices for up to 7500 vehicles.

 Charging stations

 As of October 2022, there were 465 public charging stations in the Czech Republic operated by ČEZ Group.

 Manufacturing

 As of 2021, around 10% of cars manufactured in the Czech Republic were electric.